awsdocs/aws-lambda-developer-guide/doc_source/csharp-package-cli.md

 The \.NET Core CLI offers a cross\-platform way for you to create \.NET\-based Lambda applications\.
 This section assumes that you have installed the \.NET Core CLI\.
 If you haven't, see [Download \.NET](https://dotnet.microsoft.com/download) on the Microsoft website\.

 In the \.NET CLI, you use the `new` command to create \.NET projects from a command line\.
 This is useful if you want to create a project outside of Visual Studio\.
-To view a list of the available project types, open a command line, navigate to where you installed the \.NET Core runtime, and then run the following command:
+To view a list of the available templates, open a command line, navigate to where you installed the \.NET Core runtime, and then run the following command:

 ```
-dotnet new -all
+dotnet new -l
-Usage: new [options]
-...
+These templates matched your input:

-Templates                                         Short Name         Language          Tags
+Template Name                                     Short Name         Language          Tags
 ----------------------------------------------------------------------------------------------------------------------------
 Console Application                               console            [C#], F#, VB      Common/Console
 Class library                                     classlib           [C#], F#, VB      Common/Library
 Unit Test Project                                 mstest             [C#], F#, VB      Test/MSTest
 xUnit Test Project                                xunit              [C#], F#, VB      Test/xUnit
 ...
-Examples:
-    dotnet new mvc --auth Individual
-    dotnet new viewstart
-    dotnet new --help
 ```

 Lambda offers additional templates via the [Amazon\.Lambda\.Templates](https://www.nuget.org/packages/Amazon.Lambda.Templates) NuGet package\.
 To install this package, run the following command: